Synchronization of multiple rigid body systems: a survey: Conclusion

 \section{Conclusion}

 In this paper, some important topics on synchronization of multiple rigid body systems are surveyed from two aspects.
-The attitude synchronization problem of multiple rigid body systems is discussed in Section 3, where the main results are divided into local attitude synchronization, global attitude synchronization, and almost global attitude synchronization case.
+The attitude synchronization problem of multiple rigid body systems is discussed in Section 3, where the main results are divided into local attitude synchronization, global attitude synchronization, and almost global attitude synchronization.
 More generally, the results of consensus on non-Euclidean spaces such as $\mathbb{S}^{n}$ and $\mathbb{SO}(n)$ are also discussed.
-In Section 4, the coordination control of multiple rigid body systems which considers the rotation and translation motion in an unified framework is reviewed.
-The early works on coordination control of Euler-Lagrange systems is firstly introduced based on the fundamental properties of Euler-Lagrange dynamics.
-Then, an important topic which considers the formation control of multiple rigid body systems on $\mathbb{SE}(3)$ is discussed.
+In Section 4, the coordination control of multiple rigid body systems which considers the rotational and translational motion in a unified framework is reviewed.
+The early works on coordination control of Euler-Lagrange systems are firstly introduced based on the fundamental properties of Euler-Lagrange dynamics.
+Then, an important topic, which considers the formation control of multiple rigid body systems on $\mathbb{SE}(3)$, and the most recent results on networked coordination control of multiple rigid body systems are discussed.
 To verify the applicability of proposed coordination algorithms, several experimental results on the formation control of mobile robots, unmanned aerial vehicles, and unmanned surface vehicles are shown, respectively.

-In the past few decades, there are much progress on synchronization of multiple rigid body systems.
+In the past few decades, there are much progress in synchronization of multiple rigid body systems.
 However, there are still some important and challenging issues that should be studied further.
-Some examples are listed as follows: \begin{itemize} \item Attitude synchronization with state constraints: There are less existing results on attitude synchronization in the presence of constraints which implies that there is unfeasible rotation regions.
-This problem is highly motivated in the scenarios that the rigid body should avoid lie in certain attitude configuration such as undesired equilibrium points in the closed-loop dynamics or limited sensing regions in the aerospace application.
-Due to the non-Euclidean property of $\mathbb{SO}(3)$, the synchronization protocol with state constraint on $\mathbb{SO}(3)$ is very difficult to be designed.
+Some examples are listed as follows: \begin{itemize} \item Attitude synchronization with state constraints: There are fewer existing results on attitude synchronization in presence of constraints, which implies that there is unfeasible rotation regions.
+This problem is highly motivated in the scenarios that the rigid body should avoid lie in certain attitude configurations, such as undesired equilibrium points in the closed-loop dynamics or limited sensing regions in the aerospace application.
+Due to the non-Euclidean property of $\mathbb{SO}(3)$, the synchronization protocol with state constraints on $\mathbb{SO}(3)$ is very difficult to be designed.